Autumn + Winter Natural Skin Care: Favorite Tips & Recipes

 If you'd like a super easy DIY recipe for body scrub, I have a recipe for Vanilla Sugar Body Polish on our blog which you can access here!
 This recipe is really delicious, can be made within a few minutes, and moisturizes skin while exfoliating.
 Your skin will feel so silky-smooth afterwards!

 3. Moisturize as much as necessary.
 During this season, some of us need to increase the moisturize that we're giving our skin, switch to a richer facial serum or lotion, or apply multiple layers of moisturizer.
-If you have dry or mature skin, or live in a climate that is dry/cold/windy, then applying a thin layer of facial balm (like our Nourishing Botanical Facial Balm) or a plant-based butter (like shea butter) over a base layer of facial serum/oil once the serum has soaked in will really lock in the moisture and create a barrier to protect your skin.
+If you have dry or mature skin, or live in a climate that is dry/cold/windy, then applying a thin layer of facial balm (like our Nourishing Botanical Facial Balm or Shea Butter Balms) or plant-based butters (like shea butter) over a base layer of facial serum/oil once the serum has soaked in will really lock in the moisture and create a barrier to protect your skin.
 It can also be helpful to use a balancing moisturizer during the seasonal transition so that your skin can more easily adapt to the changes without pores becoming clogged (psst, our Facial Serums of the Month are a perfect solution because they're specifically designed to correspond with your skincare needs each season!).

 For the body, apply a body oil, lotion, or body butter immediately after bathing or showing to keep skin moisturized and healthy.